-The Scheme Actuary has estimated that, as at 31 December 2018, the funding level of the Scheme had improved to an estimated deficit of £19.9m.
-The improvement since 31 December 2016 is primarily driven by positive asset performance and the deficit reduction contributions of £7m received from the Company, partially offset by a fall in government bond yields that has acted to increase the amount needed to provide benefits.
+The Scheme Actuary has estimated that, as at 31 December 2018, the funding level of the Scheme had deteriorated to an estimated deficit of £20.3m.
+The worsening since 31 December 2016 is primarily driven by the fall in government bond yields that has acted to increase the amount needed to provide benefits, despite positive asset performance and the deficit reduction contributions received from the Company.